Magnetic storms

 Beyond solar storms, people often seek external explanations for health problems in other areas as well.
 For instance, there are claims that 5G technology causes health issues ranging from headaches to immune dysfunction.

-Speculative ideas like climate weapons and weather warfare feed into larger fears of losing control over our environment.
+Speculative ideas like climate weapons and warfare feed into larger fears of losing control over our environment.
 Much like the claims about solar storms, these theories arise from anxieties about phenomena we don't fully understand.
 Yet, the true culprits behind many idiopathic conditions are often more mundane: stress, posture, or lifestyle factors.

 Ultimately, attributing pain and discomfort to magnetic storms or other external forces oversimplifies the complex interplay between the mind and body.
 Research increasingly shows that psychological factors like anxiety and the nocebo effect play a larger role in these symptoms than previously thought.
 Understanding this can help individuals address the real sources of their discomfort - whether through stress management, lifestyle changes, or medical intervention - rather than looking to the sky for answers.